jacobmrivera/YOLO-Object-Detection-Project/README.md

 # Install requirements
 pip install -r requirements.txt

-# Install this package for easy usage
-# the -e flag for development mode of the python package
+# Install this package for easy usage the -e flag for development mode of the python package,
 # which prevents user from reinstalling it after every change.
 pip install -e .